Kushalpriyaaa/Task_Buddy/README.md

 # 3. Start the development server:
    npm run dev

-# 4. Open the application in your browser at http://localhost:5179/ (vite)
+# 4. Open the application in your browser at [https://task-buddy-4git6js2y-kushalpriyaaas-projects.vercel.app/]